AmineBenz0/HelpDesk_Multi_Agent_System/README.md

 The dashboard provides a real-time view of the ticket system:
 - Interactive filtering by date range, status, and category
 - Visual representation of ticket distribution
+- Team assignment tracking for workload monitoring
 - Quick search and filtering capabilities
-- Detailed ticket information view
+- Detailed ticket information view with affectation team display
 - Status tracking and progress visualization

 Access the dashboard at `http://localhost:8051` after starting it.